Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 A combination of physical weathering, which increases the surface area susceptible to chemical weathering, and chemical weathering itself

 ### Combustion
-Combustion is simply the process of boning organic material with oxygen, releasing carbon and other gases.
+Combustion is simply the process of burning organic material with oxygen, releasing carbon and other gases.

 The biggest example of this (10 GtC/yr) is human activities, from fossil fuels for power stations.
 This moves carbon from the lithosphere to the atmosphere.